jm-go/librarysystem/README.md

 ## Features

 - **User Accounts**: Allows for the creation of new user accounts.
 The system includes default accounts for both a standard user and an administrator.
+User account information is persisted across sessions in a JSON file.
 - **Book Management**: Users can view available books, loan books, and return books.
+The status of each book (available or loaned) is persisted in a JSON file, ensuring data persistence across application restarts.
 - **Reporting**: Administrators can access reports to see which books are currently loaned out and the frequency of loans for each book.

 ## Getting Started